mlapinm/A02Nh/html6ccna/b107tabs.md

-Internal router A router in one area (not the backbone area) Area A set of routers and links that shares the same detailed LSDB information, but not with routers in other areas, for better efficiency Backbone area A special OSPF area to which all other areas must connectóarea 0 Intra-area route A route to a subnet inside the same area as the router Interarea route A route to a subnet in an area of which the router is not a part Table end.
+Internal router A router in one area (not the backbone area) Area A set of routers and links that shares the same detailed LSDB information, but not with routers in other areas, for better efficiency Backbone area A special OSPF area to which all other areas must connect‚Äîarea 0 Intra-area route A route to a subnet inside the same area as the router Interarea route A route to a subnet in an area of which the router is not a part Table end.